deltachat/deltachat-pages/en/help.md

   - because they sent you a read receipt for a message you wrote,
   - or because they sent data to your Delta Chat app by using a [private app](#private-apps--webxdc).
+- So this is not a real time online status - and if someone doesn't answer right away even though they seem to be online, don't worry and give them some space ;-)

 ## Groups